SpaceIL: Beresheet

 Beresheet was a demonstrator of a small robotic lunar lander.
 Its aims included promoting careers in science, technology, engineering, and mathematics (STEM); and landing its magnetometer and laser retroreflector on the Moon.

 The lander was previously known as Sparrow, and was officially named Beresheet (בְּרֵאשִׁית, "Genesis") in December 2018.
 Its net mass was 150 kg; when fueled at launch its mass was 585 kg.
 Size-wise, it had been compared to a washing machine.
 It used seven ground stations, globally, for Earth-lander communication.
 Its Mission Control room is at Israel Aerospace Industries in Yehud, Israel.

 Payload

 The spacecraft carried a "time capsule" created by the Arch Mission Foundation, containing over 30 million pages of analog and digital data, including a full copy of the English-language Wikipedia, the Wearable Rosetta disc, the PanLex database, the Torah, children's drawings, a children's book inspired by the space launch, memoirs of a Holocaust survivor, Israel's national anthem (Hatikvah), the Israeli flag, and a copy of the Israeli Declaration of Independence.

 Its scientific payload included a magnetometer supplied by the Israeli Weizmann Institute of Science to measure the local magnetic field, and a laser retroreflector array supplied by NASA's Goddard Space Flight Center to enable precise measurements of the Earth–Moon distance.

-The Beresheet spacecraft secretly kept a few thousand microscopic animals on board, raising concerns about potentially contaminating the moon when it crashed in 2019.